mm-zacharydavison/matador/README.md

 In **Matador**, _unhandled_ refers to a message that was consumed by a worker but is not in your `MatadorSchema`.
 This can happen during deployments, where your publisher has already been deployed, but your consumer has not, and therefore your consumer doesn't know about the event yet.
-Since the most common reason for this (99.99% of the time in our experience) is simply deployment timing, _unhandled_ events are sent to the unhandled dead-letter queue for later inspection and manual reprocessing.
+Since the most common reason for this (99.99% of the time in our experience) is simply deployment timing, _unhandled_ events are automatically retried using the same retry policy as failed messages.
+After max attempts are exhausted, they are sent to the unhandled dead-letter queue for inspection.

 #### Undeliverable Queue